Localizing multipartite entanglement with local and global measurements: Spin-half transverse field Ising model

-In order to detect the phase transition, we will use the $N_B$-tangle and concentratable entanglement as seed measures for the localizable entanglement.
-In Fig.~\ref{fig:spinhalf-sym}, before the phase transition ($J<h$), the ground state is almost separable and the localizable entanglement $L^\tau$ is low or close to zero.
-Once the regime changes, the ground state starts to approach a GHZ-state, and the localizable entanglement approaches $1$ as $J$ becomes the dominant term.
-This localizable entanglement, when defined by the $N_{B}$-tangle, also saturates the upper bound $L^{\tau}_{\text{global}}$ for the ground state of the Hamiltonian.
-When defined by the concentratable entanglement, the localizable entanglement increases as $J$ increases.
-Once the system undergoes phase transition, the localizable entanglement saturates.
+We will study the effect of the phase transition at $J = h$ on the localizable entanglement using the $n$-tangle and concentratable entanglement as seed measures.
+For this purpose, we numerically diagonalize the relevant Hamiltonian and compute the LME of the ground state via the particle swarm optimization method described in Section~\ref{sec:numerics}.
+In Fig.~\ref{fig:spinhalf-sym}, before the phase transition ($J<h$), the ground state is almost separable and the localizable entanglement $\mathcal{L}^\tau$ is low or close to zero.
+Once the $J>h$ regime is reached, the ground state starts to approach a GHZ-state and $\mathcal{L}^\tau$ approaches $1$ as $J$ becomes the dominant term.
+Note that in all regimes, $\mathcal{L}^\tau$ almost completely saturates its upper bound of $\mathcal{A}^\tau$ for the ground state of the Hamiltonian.
+When defined by the square-root concentratable entanglement, the localizable entanglement $\Lsqrtce$ increases as $J$ increases.
+In this case, the localizable entanglement $\Lsqrtce$ saturates its upper bound from Theorem~\ref{Th:CE-upper-bound} when the system undergoes a phase transition ($J>h$).

 In realistic setups, the Hamiltonian will acquire symmetry breaking terms.
-To simulate this, we also explore the Transverse Field Ising Model in the presence of a small symmetry breaking term along the $x$-direction $-h_{x}\sum_{i}^{N}\sigma_{i}^{x}$ in Fig. (\ref{fig:spinhalf}).
-When defined by the $N_B$-tangle, the localizable entanglement increases as $J/h$ increases.
-Once the phase transition occurs at $J=h$, the ground state will have a favored direction ($x$) and the ground state will be $\left| + \right>^{\otimes N}$.
-As $J$ becomes the dominant term, the state becomes closer to separable and the localizable entanglement approaches $0$.
-The behavior is similar when defined by the concentratable entanglement.
-As $J/h$ increases, the localizable entanglement also increases until the phase transition happens.
-Once again, as $J$ becomes the dominant term, the localizable entanglement decreases.
+To simulate this, we also explore the Transverse Field Ising Model in the presence of an additional small symmetry breaking term $-h_{x}\sum_{i}^{N}\sigma_{i}^{x}$ along the $x$-direction in Fig. \ref{fig:spinhalf}.
+When defined by the $n$-tangle, the localizable entanglement $\Lt$ increases as $J/h$ increases in the $J<h$ regime.
+After the phase transition occurs at $J=h$, the ground state will have a favored direction ($x$) and the ground state will be $\left| + \right>^{\otimes N}$.
+As $J$ becomes the dominant term, the state becomes more separable, so the localizable entanglement $\mathcal{L}^\tau$ approaches $0$.
+The behavior is similar when defined by the square-root concentratable entanglement.
+In fact, the localizable entanglement $\mathcal{L}^{\sqrt{CE}}$ increases with $J/h$ until the phase transition occurs and rapidly decreases as $J$ becomes the dominant term.